ZviArono/HuckerU-react-redux/react-apps/README2.md

 ### 003_counter

-- Use useState to save and display the component state
+- Use useState to save to show the component state

+### 004_conditional_render

+- show different method for conditional rendering

+### 005_children

+- example for using component with render

+### 006_onChange

+- show how to use on change with useState to show input value dynamic change

 ### homework

-- disable the minus button of the counter under 0
+- disable the minus button of the counter with it 0
+- bonus exercise build and app for multiple search engines

 # Links